nabil-hassan/typescript-sandbox/97-ts-libraries/zod/97-zod-readme.txt

 See aws sandbox s3 lambda project for advanced examples

+> To get corresponding type for a Zod schema field

+    type FishEnum = z.infer<typeof FishEnum>;

 > If you need to transform field names do it like this:

 const UserSchema = z.object({